 I know what I look like for crying out loud, I want to remember the thing I am taking the picture of!

 But saying that, some people do like selfies and I suppose that’s fine too.
 They aren’t really harming anyone and who am I to say what people can and can’t enjoy?
 If selfies are what you are into, then knock yourself out, take as many pictures of your face as you like and enjoy.
 I don’t get it, but to each their own.

-The thing that I do absolutely hate about this ridiculous fad is the way these sticks are used.
+The one thing I hate about this ridiculous fad is the way they are used.

 It isn’t the stick itself or even the reason people are using them.
 What is absolutely guaranteed to get on my nerves every single time is the self absorbed selfishness and the complete inconsiderate lack of manners that so many travellers exhibit as soon as one of these tools of unbridled narcissism is brandished.